krnsk0/skyscrapersolver/blogpost/blog_post.md

   </tbody>
 </table>

 In general, this rule can be expressed as follows.
-For clues `c` where `1 < c < N`, where `d` is the distance from the edge counting from zero, we can cross off all values from `N - c + 2 + d` up to `N`, inclusive.
+On an `N * N` board, for clues `c` where `1 < c < N`, where `d` is the distance from the edge counting from zero, we can cross off all values from `N - c + 2 + d` up to `N`, inclusive.

 Given the above example, let's calculate what to cross off for the second cell over from our 5 clue.
 We're 1 cell from the edge, which is `d`; we know `c` is 5; and, we're on a 5x5 board, so `N` is 5.
 Therefore, `N - c + 2 + d` is 3.
 So we can cross off all values from 3 to 5, inclusive, for this cell.
 Call this the **edge constraint rule**.
 I won't walk through how it can be derived or proven, here, but trust me that it works.

 ## First Steps

 We'll need a data structure to represent the current state of our knowledge of possibilities for a cell.
-Arrays would work fine, but Javascript's Set object gets us `.delete()`, which will sweeten syntax later.
-Let's call our structure a **constraint list**.
+Arrays would work fine, but Javascript's Set object gets us some nice built-ins which will sweeten our syntax later.
+Let's call this structure representing possibilities for a cell a **constraint list**.

 ```javascript
 const constraintListFactory = N => {